 DETECTION OF SAPOVIRUS IN BRAZILIAN PIG FARMS

-Sapoviruses (Caliciviridae) are considered important agents of gastroenteritis worldwide affecting animals and humans.
-In pig farming, the epidemiology is not completely understood because it can affect all stages of production, with symptomatic (diarrhea) or asymptomatic pigs.
-The aim of our study was to investigate Sapovirus occurrence in Brazilian pig farms.
-A total of 166 fecal samples of pigs, with different ages, from Minas Gerais, São Paulo, and Mato Grosso States were submitted to RT-PCR reactions and confirmed with nucleotide sequencing of Sapovirus RdRp gene.
-Six (3.61%) samples were positive and four had partial RdRp gene sequenced, putatively belonging to GVII.1 genogroup, also reported in swine herds in Brazil.
+Sapoviruses (Caliciviridae) are considered important gastroenteritis worldwide affecting animals and humans.
+In pig farming, the epidemiology has not completely understood, because can affect all stages of production, with symptomatic (diarrhea) or asymptomatic pigs.
+The aim of our study was investigated Sapovirus occurrence in Brazilian pig farms.
+A total of 166 fecal samples of pigs, with different ages, from Minas Gerais, São Paulo and Mato Grosso States were submitted to RT-PCR reactions and confirmed with nucleotide sequencing of Sapovirus RdRp gene.
+In total, six (3.61%) samples were positive and four of them had partial RdRp gene sequenced, putatively belonging to GVII.1 genogroup, also previously reported in swine herds in Brazil.